CommonAccord/Site-My/Doc/License/CR/LibL/Sec/Covenants.md

 1.17.Ti=Usage Statistics

-1.17.1.sec=Licensor shall provide to Licensee [monthly] usage statistics for the Licensed Materials.
+1.17.1.sec=Licensor shall provide to Licensee {Usage.Report.Frequency} usage statistics for the Licensed Materials.
 Statistics shall meet or exceed the most recent project Counting Online Usage of NeTworked Electronic Resources (COUNTER) Code of Practice Release,  including but not limited to its provisions on customer confidentiality.
 When a release of a new COUNTER Codes of Practice is issued, Licensor shall comply with the implementation time frame specified by COUNTER to provide use statistics in the new standard format.

 1.17.2.sec=Licensor shall not provide Licensee’s usage statistics in any form to any third party without the Licensee’s written authorization, unless the third party owns rights in the Licensed Materials.
 In all cases, the disclosure of such data shall fully protect the anonymity of individual users and the confidentiality of their searches, and will comply with all applicable privacy laws.
 The Licensor shall not disclose or sell to other parties usage data or information about the Licensee or its Authorized Users without the Licensee’s express written permission or as required by law.